-Growing up, I remember hearing the different names and seeing the different shapes of plantains and thought that it would be great to share a little bit of knowledge about this staple vegetable and sometimes referred to fruit.
+Growing up, I remember hearing the different names and seeing the different shapes of plantains and thought that it would be great to share a little bit of knowledge about this staple vegetable and sometimes referred to as fruit.

 Are plantains vegetables or fruits